 How can I get the most out of the sessions?

 A key part of the work will involve you learning new skills and practicing them in between sessions.
 The more you practice, the more benefits you’ll get and vice-versa.
 What this means is, that in some sessions you will actually need to bring up some of those painful thoughts, feelings, memories, sensations and urges during the session – so you can practice using these new skills to handle them better.
 At times, this active way of working may be very challenging.
-However, you and Victoria will be working together – so you will never be pushed or coerced into anything you are unwilling to do.
+However, you and the Practitioner will be working together – so you will never be pushed or coerced into anything you are unwilling to do.